 Path #5: Don’t teach.
 Inspire.
 When I decided to become a teacher one thing that I promised myself was never to “teach” or “lecture” or preach – but share my knowledge, experiences and the little wisdom I had gathered.
 Most importantly, I resolved to tell the differences between the three.
 Hence, every communication theory I shared carried a direct story from the field.
 Learning is not only a transfer of knowledge.
 In this day and age, there is Lord Google and King Wikipedia where people can look up for the so-called knowledge.
 Knowledge is everywhere and these young kids can find them before you can even punch the password to your smartphone.
 Teaching is a personal, emotional, and spiritual journey – not just an intellectual exercise.
 Share your experiences.
 Make it relevant.
 Inspire them to take charge towards learning.
 Let them drive their own vehicle.
 After you get off the car (one day you will), they will keep driving on their own.
 Much later after I left Sherubtse I learnt that this is called experiential learning.

 Path #7: Build cooperation, not competition.
-Our educational system has one major flaw: grading the students in percentages.
-And thereby creating a caste system in Hindu.
-By doing that we are not only decimating them, we are also creating unhealthy conflicts, divisions and jealousies.
+Our educational system has one major flaw: grading the students in percentage.
+And thereby creating hierarchy – a caste system – in a country that is already so ridiculously hierarchal.
+By doing that we are creating unhealthy conflicts, divisions and jealousies.
 That’s bad for our small country.
 Little wonder then that no one listens to anyone in the government these days.

 Path # 8: Respond to questions with questions.
 Now this may sound rude but I hate to think of myself as the repository of knowledge.
 The role of teachers in this age of 4G and smartphones is not to give out answer but to instigate questions.
 Curiosity should be encouraged – not scorned.
 They should also make you think and challenge you as a teacher.
 Try to respond to questions with more questions so that it gets them to think further and deeper – and to think critically.
 I used to be often asked, “Sir, is there press freedom in our country?”
 And my answers were: Do you mean absolute press freedom or relative press freedom?
 There is a difference.
 Do you think there is press freedom even in countries like India or the US?
 Do you think Barkha Dutt really says everything she wants to say?